FM Broadcast Filing Window - Low Power FM (LPFM) stations

 Unlike full-service NCE stations, LPFM stations are not required to maintain a public inspection file or file ownership reports.
 Any board changes (including gradual) that exceed 50% from the original application must be first approved by the FCC in a transfer of control process.
 This process will need to be repeated whenever the 50% or more of the board members change again.

 Building and operating a radio station is not cheap.
 LPFM stations are required to use transmitters that have been type certified (“type accepted” is not sufficient).
 Certified transmitters will have a label marked “FCC ID #” and have an ID number that can be looked up at the FCC’s equipment website.
 Uncertified transmitters may not have the failsafe modes in them to detect out-of-tolerance situations and immediately take action.
-They will require more TLC by a qualified engineer who can watch over the operation.
+This includes many transmitters that may have been used in non-LPFM broadcast services in the past.
+Even some new transmitters from reputable companies may not have the certification to be used for LPFM.
 Using uncertified transmitters can lead to notices of violation and possible fines.
 Expect to spend around $3500 for a certified transmitter.
 In some cases, a simple antenna can be used.
 LPFM antennas can be purchased for as little as about $200 however they will not perform as well as more expensive antennas.
 In some cases, such as “second adjacent channel” interference cases, you may need to purchase a more expensive antenna.
 REC recommends LPFM stations use a two-bay circular polarized antenna such as a Nicom BKG-77, Nicom BKG-88 or Shively 6812.
 These antennas will cost around $2,000.

 All broadcast stations are required to be equipped with an emergency alert system (EAS) decoder.
 Expect to pay at least $3,500 for this piece of equipment.
 In addition, software updates that keep up with changes made by the federal government may lead to additional charges once every few years.